Unidata/science-gateway/docker-readme.md

 # Docker Installation

 The `xsede-jetstream` project is heavily dependent on Docker.
 Herein are some instructions to help you get going with Docker.
+Or if you prefer, you can run the `docker-install.sh` script collocated with this readme (e.g., `chmod +x docker-install.sh; ./docker-install.sh -u jane`).

 <a id="h:FF95E7EC"></a>